Goodpal is a keen reader. He is especially interested in topics like poverty, population, climate change, and green energy.

-The case of Kerala is unique because the demographic transition was achieved in the absence of a high level economic development as prescribed in the theory of demographic transition, and observed in the West in the late 19th and early 20th centuries.
-Kerala’s human development model of fertility transition appears better suited to developing countries which are struggling with poverty and population stabilization issues.
+The case of Kerala is unique because the demographic transition was achieved despite not having a high level economic development as prescribed in the theory of demographic transition and observed in the West in the late 19th and early 20th centuries.
+Kerala’s human development model of fertility transition appears better suited to developing countries that are struggling with poverty and population stabilization issues.

 Noted author and environmentalist, Bill McKibben, described as "the world's best green journalist” by Time magazine, summarized Kerala's unusual socioeconomic and demographic situation in these words: